Drug Dependency

 What is Drug Addiction?

 Drug abuse is the overuse or misuse of drugs for non-medical purposes.
-These can be illicit drugs such as speed, ice and cannibis, prescription drugs such as Valium, or common anti-depressants such as Xanax, Codeine, Oxycodone (Endone), Dexamphetamine, etc.
+These can be illegal drugs such as speed, ice and cannibis, prescription drugs such as Valium or common anti-depressants such as Xanax, Codeine, Oxycodone (Endone), Dexamphetamine, etc.

+Initially, the use of drugs and other substances may be social, or triggered by a person’s reaction to a psychological or emotional stress or event.
 Drug abuse becomes an addiction when the user develops a dependence on them, despite the negative physical, mental and social repercussions they bring.
+The use of drugs to alleviate unwanted emotions is secondary to finding and understanding the underlying root cause of these emotions.

 Recreational drugs are often used as a coping mechanism to help counteract boredom, loneliness, relationship problems, low self-esteem or something more deep-seated such as anxiety or depression.
-But because these drugs can have negative effects of their own, they often compound the problems they are supposed to alleviate.
+But as these drugs have such serious negative effects of their own, they often compound the problems they are supposed to alleviate.

 There are three main kinds of drugs, each of which causes different physical and psychological repercussions: